acidanthera/WhateverGreen/Manual/FAQ.en.md

 Several screens may not support 30-bit video output, but the GPU may not detect this.
 The result will look as distorted blinking colours.
 To resolve the issue either buy a more powerful display or add `-rad24` boot argument.

 - _How do I get HDMI audio to work?_
-In general it should be enough to inject the devices and properties mentioned above.
-In some cases you may also need to add a supported `device-id` property to HDAU and patch the identifier in AppleHDAController.
-More details are available in this [SSDT sample](https://github.com/vit9696/WhateverGreen/blob/master/Manual/Sample.dsl).
+In general it should be enough to rely on WhateverGreen automatic HDAU correction.
+It renames the device to HDAU, and injects missing layout-id and hda-gfx (starting with onboard-2) properties.
+This will not work well with two or more cards of different vendors (e.g. NVIDIA and ATI/AMD), please manually inject the properties in such a case.
+For identifiers not present in AppleHDAController and AppleHDA you have to add necessary kext patches, see AppleALC [example for 290X](https://github.com/vit9696/AppleALC/commit/cfb8bef310f31fd330aeb4e10623487a6bceb84d#diff-6246954ac288d4f6dd7eb780c006419d).

 - _May I access the source code?_
 Model detection code is [open](https://github.com/vit9696/WhateverGreen/blob/master/WhateverGreen/kern_model.cpp) as well as [Lilu](https://github.com/vit9696/Lilu).
 If you want to contribute a feature you have an implementation for please contact me.
 For example, getting better handling of AMD Switchable Graphics or providing more complete research on connector detection would be nice.